broadinstitute/jade-data-repo-client-example/src/main/python/README.md

 should see a green lock icon next to the URL if this process is successful.

 6. You should be able to `import data_repo_client` in the notebook to start interacting with the client!
 This notebook can then be used on Terra.
+For example notebooks using the Data Repo client, see the [*.ipynb files in this directory](.).